Ranjitsinhji: Failure to support Indian cricket

+Playing style

+In his day, Ranjitsinhji's batting was regarded as innovative and history has come to look upon him as "one of the most original stylists to have ever played the game".
+His great friend and Sussex captain, C. B. Fry commented on Ranjitsinhji's "distinctiveness", attributing it to "a combination of perfect poise and the quickness peculiar to the athletic Hindu".
+Neville Cardus described English cricket, before the arrival of Ranjitsinhji as "English through and through", but that when Ranjitsinhji batted, "a strange light from the East flickered in the English sunshine".
+When Ranjitsinhji was appointed a Cricketer of the Year by "Wisden Cricketers' Almanack" in its 1897 annual, the editor wrote about individuality of his "distinctive style of play" and how that depended on, first, an "extreme keenness of eye" and, second, "great power and flexibility of wrist".

 Jam Sahib of Nawanagar

 Return to India

 Despite the discovery of an assassination plot on his life, in which Ranjitsinhji was implicated, Jassaji took over the administration of Nawanagar from the British in March 1903.
 Roland Wild later described it as "the shattering of [Ranjitsinhji's] dreams".
 During the 1904 season, Ranjitsinhji had a long meeting with Lord Curzon during a Sussex match.
 Immediately afterwards, he chose to miss three Championship games at short notice and visited Edith Borrisow in Gilling for 10 days; Simon Wilde suggests that Ranjitsinhji had at this point chosen to leave for India after the cricket season.

 On 9 October 1904, Ranjitsinhji departed for India, accompanied by Archie MacLaren, with whom Ranjitsinhji had developed a close friendship on the tour to Australia in 1897–98, and who now became his personal secretary.

 In India, Ranjitsinhji and MacLaren were joined by Mansur Khachar and Lord Hawke, the Yorkshire captain.
 Ranjitsinhji tried unsuccessfully to arrange an official meeting with Curzon to discuss the succession to Nawanagar and then chose to remain in India to cultivate his relationships with British officials, although there was little chance he could achieve much with regard to Nawanagar.
 MacLaren returned to England ready for the 1905 season, and Ranjitsinhji may have intended to follow.
 Instead, Mansur Khuchar discovered that Ranjitsinhji had attempted to trick him into providing more money and had repeatedly lied to him; in May 1905 he took Ranjitsinhji to Bombay High Court, insisting Ranjitsinhji repaid the money lent to him.
 This action kept him in India throughout 1905 and most of 1906 and prevented his return to England, where his absence was noted but could not be explained.